sekt1953/Ubuntu_22.04LTS/README.md

 ```

 ## 3. Party Programs:

+### dpkg:
+* The Debian Package (dpkg) is a Linux management low-level tool as compared to APT.
+It is used to perform different operations such as installing, updating or removing the .deb packages.
+The .deb is an extension for the Linux Debian software packages and their derivatives.

+This article explain in a nice way how to install from commandline [How to let dpkg Install Dependencies Automatically](https://linuxhint.com/install-dpkg-dependencies-automatically/), read if you ran into problems.

 ### Visual Studio Code:
 Kilde: [Code editing.
 Redefined.](https://code.visualstudio.com/)
 * Get Code from here: [Visual Studio Code Download](https://code.visualstudio.com/Download)